Welfare spending: History

 In the Roman Empire, the first emperor Augustus provided the Cura Annonae or grain dole for citizens who could not afford to buy food every month.
 Social welfare was enlarged by the Emperor Trajan.
 Trajan's program brought acclaim from many, including Pliny the Younger.
 Other provisions for the poor were introduced during the history of Ancient Rome, such as the Alimenta.

 The Song dynasty government (960 CE) supported multiple programs which could be classified as social welfare, including the state hospitals, low-interest loans for peasants, state orphanages, free pharmacies for the poor, filled state granaries, fire stations and libraries in the large cities, retirement homes, public clinics, and paupers' graveyards.
 According to economist Robert Henry Nelson, "the medieval Roman Catholic Church operated a far-reaching and comprehensive welfare system for the poor ...".
 Ancient Greek city-states provided free medical services for the poor and slaves.
 From the 14th century onward, the governments of the Italian city-states began to partner with the church to provide welfare and education to the lower classes.
 In the 18th Century, according to one study, the Qing Dynasty had "the most elaborate relief system in world history, based on state and local granaries that were used in times of shortage to stabilize food prices and provide relief to the urban and rural poor."
 This system, however, was weakened after imperialism entered China following the 1840 Opium War and the Taiping Rebellion (1850–1860), which resulted in a crisis in the Qing Dynasty.
 Following the foundation of the Republic in 1912 and the following years of civil wars and warlordism, "the state granary system became almost non-existent."

 Throughout the history of the Byzantine Empire, various social welfare services and institutions were established.
 Provision was also made for the State to provide food and clothing for children that parents were unable to bring up due to indigence.
+In Ancient India, kings are said to have kept special granary stores to help people in times of need, and also (according to one study) “provided poor persons with food and seed corn to enable them to start farming.”